attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mobo/README.md

 ---

 1. Obtain the Message Id and Part Number for the message content you want.
 2. Execute the method getMessageContent to obtain the message contents.
-For more information about the parameters of this method, refer to AttApiClient.getMessageContent.
+For more information about the parameters of this method, refer to AttApiClient.InAppMessaging.getMessageContent.

 <code>

 	var messageId = 'S4',
 		partNumber = '2';

-	var contentBlob = AttApiClient.getMessageContent(
+	var contentBlob = AttApiClient.InAppMessaging.getMessageContent(
 		{
 			messageId: messageId,
 			partNum: partNumber